-These projects have been selected because of the award winning approach to the interface between public transport. private vehicular movement and the pedestrian.
+These projects have been selected because of the award winning approach to the interface between public transport, private vehicular movement and the pedestrian.
 These projects have reduced dependency and dominance of the private vehicle along the Main Street, providing greater opportunities for pedestrian movement.
 Furthermore, public transport movement has been transposed to the periphery of the centre, with ready access provided to a broader public transport system.
 These Main Street examples exhibit an exemplary two-way road design which optimises use as a shared space.

-Hames Sharley recommends that John Street should be updated to dual single land carriageways with parallel carparking interspersed with landscaping.
+Hames Sharley recommends that John Street should be updated to dual single lane carriageways with parallel carparking interspersed with landscaping in the long term.
 This will promote greater streetscape vibrancy and activity.
 However, it is acknowledged that Council (based on community consultation, past local experiences and the desire to get the most tangible and effective return on any investment) prefers to retain John Street as one-way and focus investments in other developments.
+Council may reconsider this matter in the future.